 Connect with colleagues in the US to discuss and share strategies for improving the health of populations and communities.

 When a supply chain system is functioning well, it is a hospital’s silent partner.
 Unfortunately, poorly performing supply chains are all too common, especially in low and middle income countries.
-Since many argue that clinicians should take an active role in the decision-making related to their organization’s supply chain practices, this Expert Panel will discuss strategies for building clinically integrated supply chains.
+Since many argue that clinicians should take an active role in the decision-making related to their organization’s supply chain practices, this Expert Panel discusses strategies for building clinically integrated supply chains.
 Learn more.

 End-of-life care is the term used to describe the support and medical care given during the time surrounding death.
 The care provided does not happen just in the moments before breathing finally stops and a heart ceases to beat.
 Rather, an individual may be living, and dying, with one or more chronic illnesses and require care for days, weeks, and sometimes even months.
 Personal preference, family, culture, faith and economics all intersect in this journey.
 This Expert Panel examines best practices for initiating conversations about end-of-life care.
 Learn more.